yoyz/picoloop/README.md

 - c : lots of valgrind
 - c : move to RtAudio 4.1.2 to 5.0
 - c : update to lastest psp2shell on vita
-- d : fix an insidious graphic bug on vita
+- d : avoid an insidious graphic bug on vita on display_graphic_loadsave()
+- d : avoid a  weird behaviour in lgpt on vita with resonance which crash the app when it is tweaked
+- d : this version work on opendingux, psvita

 V0.76abc